gbv/daia/daia.md

-delay      duration expected delay (only relevant if `available` is `true`) expected   anydate  expected date of availability (only relevant if `available` is `false`) queue      count    length of waiting queue (only relevant if `available` is `false`) href       URL      optional URL to perform or request the service limitation string   optional string describing an additional limitation
+delay      duration expected delay (only relevant if `available` is `true`) expected   anydate  expected date of availability (only relevant if `available` is `false`) queue      count    length of waiting queue (only relevant if `available` is `false`) href       URL      OPTIONAL URL to perform or request the service limitation string   OPTIONAL string describing an additional limitation
 ---------- -------- ---------------------------------------------------------------------------

 DAIA server MAY directly support DAIA Simple as additional response when